• Skip to main content

 • Food Stories

-Beetroot and ricotta gnocchi with a brown butter thyme sauce, walnuts and Roquefort
+Beetroot and ricotta gnocchi with a brown butter sauce, walnuts and Roquefort

-Home » Beetroot and ricotta gnocchi with a brown butter thyme sauce, walnuts and Roquefort
+Recipes (by style) » Vegetarian » Beetroot and ricotta gnocchi with a brown butter sauce, walnuts and Roquefort

 Jump to Recipe - Print Recipe

-What really sets this dish apart is the way the beetroot and ricotta gnocchi is so perfectly complimented by the Roquefort cheese, walnuts, and brown butter sauce.
+What sets this dish beet gnocchi apart is the way the ricotta and beetroot gnocchi is so perfectly complemented by the Roquefort cheese, walnuts, and brown butter sauce.

-This gnocchi looks beautiful and has a great flavour, though the texture is not the pillow-like ideal of potato based gnocchi.
+This beetroot gnocchi (aka beet gnocchi) looks beautiful and has a great flavour, though the texture is not the pillow-like ideal of potato based gnocchi.
 The texture is firmer, not unlike al dente pasta, or a piece of succulent chicken.
 Beetroot has a much higher moisture content than baked potatoes, so requires more flour to come together as a dough suitable for rolling out into gnocchi shapes.
-Maybe not pillow-like, but they do have a very satisfying texture.
+Maybe not pillow-like, but the beet gnocchi do have a very satisfying chewy texture.

 I have made a vaguely similar dish before using sweet potato gnocchi.
-While that dish tasted great, it wasn’t “greater than the sum of its parts” as this dish is.
+While that dish tasted great, it wasn’t “greater than the sum of its parts” as this beet ricotta gnocchi is.

 Other blue cheeses may work just as well as Roquefort.
 Although I enjoy a wide range of blue cheeses, I am always drawn back to Roquefort as it is such a truly wonderful cheese with a long interesting history and a complimentary bonus of potential health benefits.

-The quantities in the recipe will make enough gnocchi for about 8 people.
-Put the left-over gnocchi in a plastic container and freeze for next time.
+The quantities in this beetroot gnocchi recipe will make enough gnocchi for about 8 people.
+Put the left-over beet ricotta gnocchi in a plastic container and freeze for next time.

 If you haven’t made a brown butter sauce before, there is a great guide at SimplyRecipes.
-It is very important not to burn the milk solids that separate when the butter is heated.
-They should be brown, but not burnt.
-Using a light colored saucepan makes it easier to stop heating the butter at just the right moment.
+It is crucial not to burn the milk solids that separate when the butter is heated.
+The solids should be brown but not burnt.
+Using a light coloured saucepan makes it easier to stop heating the butter at just the right moment.
 I used a ceramic dutch oven which had a useful off-white colour.

-Beetroot and ricotta gnocchi with a brown butter thyme sauce, walnuts and Roquefort
+Beetroot and ricotta gnocchi with a brown butter sauce, walnuts and Roquefort

 Servings: 4 people